 The Program has also not examined the FWS' target flows through the Adaptive Management Plan (AMP).
-The only flow action prescribed in the AMP is the short-duration high flow (SDHF) which is not a FWS target flow.
-The Program implemented research and monitoring to evaluate the potential effectiveness of SDHF.
-Examination of target flows would require updating of the Adaptive Management Plan to identify target flow uncertainties and implementation of management experiments to address those uncertainties.
+The only flow action prescribed in the AMP is the short-duration high flow (SDHF) as part of the Flow Sediment Mechanical (FSM); however-SDHF flow is which is not a FWS target flow.
+The Program implemented research and monitoring to evaluate the potential effectiveness of FSMSDHF.
+The Program has attempted to evaluate target flows but found that not to be possible due to the lack of a clear, a relationship of target flows to the species (i.e. summer target flows) or due to not using the best available information, etc. (i.e. whooping crane flows Farmer et. al 2005).
+Examination of target flows would require updating of the Adaptive Management Plan to identify a systematic approach to determining flows needed in the central Platte River to support the target species and their use of the habitat (Program Flows) target flow to address-uncertainties and implementation of management experiments to address those uncertainties.
 This cannot be accomplished prior to 2019.

 Section II.D of the 2006 Final Program Agreement makes provision for the Agreement to be extended or amended by the written agreement of all signatories.
-The Signatories are proposing a 10-year Extension of the First Increment.
+The Signatories are proposing a 130-year Extension of the First Increment.
 The Extension would not change First Increment objectives, milestones, or the implementation framework.
-It would provide additional time to complete and operate Program water projects and to conduct the monitoring and research necessary to examine target flows through the Adaptive Management Plan.
+It would provide additional time to complete and operate Program water projects and to conduct the monitoring and research necessary to determine the best use of Program water to benefit the target species and their use of the habitat. examine target flows through the Adaptive Management Plan.
 Additional research and monitoring is necessary to provide a sound knowledge base upon which to structure a Second Increment.